Skip to main content

 🚧 Note on token invalidation:

-Please note that test push notifications do not trigger a token invalidation by Apple or Google even if the device is no longer reachable, only push campaigns in production will trigger a token invalidation by Apple or Google if the device is no longer reachable.
-The response time from Apple or Google is very variable, the push token can be considered valid by Apple for several days or even weeks in some cases.
+Please note that test push notifications do not trigger a token invalidation feedback by Apple or Google even if the device is no longer reachable, only push campaigns in production will trigger a token invalidation feedback by Apple or Google if the device is no longer reachable.
+The response time from Apple or Google is very variable, the push token can be considered valid by Apple for several days or even weeks after their invalidation in some cases.

 🚧 Note for web push: